Authentic, thoughtful and timeless Photography

 To choose poetry is to light a candle in a boardroom, tender, defiant.
 Yet Christi Steyn has done just that, her voice drifting far beyond borders, gathering listeners in the quiet glow of their screens.
 When Skin Creamery invited Dimitri Otis to capture her, his lens moved gently beside her as she wandered the soft forest of her own lines.
 In her presence, poetry becomes breath and skin, something lived, luminous, and held in light.

-Looking at the voice of South African Art
+Voice of South African Art

 Photographer Dimitri Otis recently captured Ashraf Jamal in Cape Town.
 The mood was calm but keen, the air of a man who notices everything.
 Measured and composed, Jamal moved easily between thought and lens, offering insights that were sharp, never showy.
 The portraits are understated and intelligent: a quiet study of a mind that brings clarity without noise.

-Spotting Josie’s grown masterpieces
+Josie’s grown Masterpieces

 In leafy Claremont, Imogen and James Grindrod slipped easily into their artist mother’s luminous Victorian home, a house that seemed to preen in its own light, every corner camera-ready.
 Photographer Dimitri Otis was fortified with a devilishly good Americano before lifting his lens.
 Conversation flowed, bright with wit and warmth, revealing two fine souls, unmistakably shaped by the creative spirit of Josie Grindrod.
 Now the portraits speak: distinct, assured, entirely themselves.